merondun/CytoSee/README.md

 * `Sample_Missingness.csv` How many sites are retained for each library after coverage filters?
 * `Intersample_Correlations.csv` For each sample (biosample), what are the 95% CI correlations compared to other samples?
 * `Intrasample_Correlations.csv` For each replicated sample (biosample), what are the intra-sample correlations, for each replicate?

+:exclamation: If any of your bioid do not have a replicate, they will have 'NA' in this `.csv`, and the report will generate some warnings about non-finite values

 * `run_correlations.pdf` Within each replicated sample, how do intra-sample (replicates) compare to inter-sample correlations?
 * `batch_correlations.pdf` How correlated are intra-sample libraries across batches?
 * `overall_correlations.pdf` Overall, what are correlations within and between biosamples?